Showing posts with label neural code. Show all posts

 The thalamic low-threshold spike (LTS) is a slow calcium spike that triggers further spiking that appears in extracellular recordings as a distinctive cluster of four or five sodium spikes.
 The thalamus also has an alternative response mode consisting of fast single spikes, which is observed at relatively depolarized membrane potentials.

-The thalamic low-threshold spike as triggered by a hyperpolarization due to an electric current pulse injected into the neuron through the recording electrode.
+The thalamic low-threshold spike as triggered by a hyperpolarization due to a negative electric current pulse injected into the neuron through the recording electrode.
 ACSF, normal conditions; TTX, sodium spikes deleted pharmacologically.
 From my thesis, page 167.

 Network relationships of the thalamus